Breastfeeding Policy and Procedure

 USQ seeks to eliminate any direct or indirect discrimination against mothers on the grounds of breastfeeding, and will actively support mothers wishing to breastfeed on campus, including the provision of appropriately equipped parenting rooms on each campus.

 4.1 Provision of support and facilities

 The University is committed to providing Employees with flexibility to take lactation breaks during their workday.
 These should be negotiated between the Employee and supervisor as part of a flexible working hours arrangement, subject to the University's operational requirements, with time off to be made up at a mutually convenient time for the Employee and the work unit.
 Alternatively, Employees may utilise approved accrued time off in lieu to facilitate these arrangements.

 These flexible working arrangements may include:

-Students undertaking examinations who are breastfeeding should consult with their Student Relationship Officer and if necessary, the Equity and Diversity team in Human Resources, to arrange for alternative appropriate examination accommodation e.g. a parenting room or other nearby facility.
+Students undertaking examinations who are breastfeeding should consult with their Student Relationship Officer and if necessary, the Staff Support and Equity Advisor in Human Resources, to arrange for alternative appropriate examination accommodation e.g. a parenting room or other nearby facility.

 4.1.3 Support from supervisors

 Supervisors should always be aware of the need to support Employees with family responsibilities, particularly through the accommodation of reasonable requests for flexible work arrangements, including accommodating the need for lactation breaks or time to enable breastfeeding of children (refer 4.1.1).